2025–26 CSA Women Pro20 Series

-The 2025–26 CSA Women Pro20 Series will be the second season of the CSA Women Pro20 Series, a professional Twenty20 cricket competition in South Africa.
-The tournament will take place from 5 October 2025 to 13 March 2026.
+The 2025–26 CSA Women Pro20 Series was the second season of the CSA Women Pro20 Series, a professional Twenty20 cricket competition in South Africa.
+The tournament took place from 5 October 2025 to 13 March 2026.

 The tournament ran alongside the 2025–26 CSA Women Pro50 Series.

 Format

-The competition follows a single round-robin format, where each of the six provincial teams faces the others once during the league stage.
+The competition follows a double round-robin format, where each of the six provincial teams faces the others twice during the league stage.
 Points are distributed as follows: